bor0/gidti/manuscript/chapter4.md

 There are three built-in higher-order functions that are generally useful: `map`, `filter`, `fold` (left and right).
 Here's the description of each:

-1. `map` is a function that takes as input a function with a single parameter and a list and returns a list where all members of the list have this function applied to
+1. `map` is a function that takes as input a function with a single parameter and a list and returns a list where all members of the list have this function applied to them
 1. `filter` is a function that takes as input a function (predicate) with a single parameter (that returns a `Bool`) and a list and only returns those members in the list whose predicate evaluates to `True`
 1. `fold` is a function that takes as input a combining function that accepts two parameters (current value and accumulator), an initial value and a list and returns a value combined with this function.
 There are two types of folds, a left and a right one, which combines from the left and from the right respectively